solosage1/anyprice-oracle/EIP.md

   structure named DataUpdate with fields (sourceChainID, dataID, value, timestamp, etc.), and require that any off-chain signature conform to that.
 This makes verification on-chain straightforward and uses battle-tested libraries and wallet support (Metamask, ethers.js, etc., all support EIP-712 signing).
-* **INTEGRATION WITH OPTIMISM CANONICAL MESSENGER (OP-Stack Default Profile):** When using the recommended default transport profile on OP-Stack chains, ERC-76xx provider contracts SHOULD send L1→L2 data via the canonical
-  L1CrossDomainMessenger.sendMessage function
-  specs.optimism.io
-  .
-The ERC-76xx specific fields like freshness or expiry timestamps are part of the application-level calldata (`_message` argument to `sendMessage`), not a modification to Bedrock's CXM headers or contracts.
+* **INTEGRATION WITH SUPERCHAIN INTEROP MESSENGER (OP-Stack Default L2-L2 Profile):** When using the recommended default transport profile for L2-L2 communication on OP-Stack chains, ERC-76xx provider contracts SHOULD send data via the `L2ToL2CrossDomainMessenger.sendMessage` function.
+The ERC-76xx specific fields like freshness or expiry timestamps are part of the application-level calldata (`message` argument to `sendMessage`), not a modification to SIM's headers or contracts.
 The format of the message data payload MUST match the ERC-76xx struct.
-This ensures that this profile utilizes the most secure and audited delivery mechanism available on these chains and makes clear that Bedrock itself remains unchanged.
-Similarly, for L2→L1 messages (or L2→L2 messages relayed via L1), the spec MUST clarify that the typical ~7-day fraud proof window delay applies when using this canonical path.
+This ensures that this profile utilizes the most secure and audited delivery mechanism available for L2-L2 messages on these chains.
+For L1 interactions (L1→L2 or L2→L1 messages relayed via L1), the spec SHOULD refer to the canonical Bedrock CXM, and MUST clarify that the typical ~7-day fraud proof window delay applies for L2→L1 when using this canonical path.
+* **SHOULD:** Emit `SentMessage` hash as a unique nonce/ID.
+The Superchain Interop Messenger emits a `SentMessage` event containing a hash that uniquely identifies the message.
+ERC-76xx implementations SHOULD use this hash (or a derivative) as a unique identifier or nonce for the oracle update.
+This leverages SIM's built-in replay protection mechanisms and provides a clear way to track message status.
+* **SHOULD:** Document block-safety-level assumptions.
+Implementations using SIM SHOULD clearly document their assumptions regarding block-safety levels and provide recommendations for confirmation depths.
+This is crucial for consumers to understand the trade-offs between latency and finality, especially for "critical" feeds (e.g., those triggering liquidations) versus "non-critical" feeds.
+Guidance should align with Optimism's reorg-awareness documentation.[^SIM_Reorg_Awareness]
 * **SHOULD (for non-OP Stack chains or future extensions/profiles):** Compatibility with EIP-5164 Dispatcher/Executor.
 For chains not part of the OP Stack, or for future extensions/profiles of ERC-76xx that might define alternative transport mechanisms, the ERC-76xx contract could implement the MessageDispatcher interface from EIP-5164 for sending its updates, and the MessageExecutor on the receiving side